-Every time I visit a new park in the Okanagan, I’m blown away because each seems better than the last.
-It’s a strange phenomenon that I know can’t possibly be true, yet it feels so real.
-The first time I visited Bertram Creek Regional Park on the outskirts of Kelowna, I wondered where it had been my whole life.
-It’s an extraordinarily scenic park and is great for casual hiking and sports, picnics, and even weddings.
-It’s become a staple of our summers when we want to escape the tourists!
+Bertram Creek Regional Park on the outskirts of Kelowna is an extraordinarily scenic park.
+It’s a great park for casual hiking and sports, picnics, and even weddings.
+It’s become a staple of our summers when we want to escape the crowds!

 Bertram Creek Regional Park